ashishexee/cph-vscode-extension-leetcode/README.md

 ## Known Issues

 - Some edge cases might not be handled correctly.
-- for testing C++ you may need to parse the variables from input files manually depending on the data type inside the run_test_case function
+- for testing C++ you may need to parse the variables from input files manually depending on the data type inside the run_test_case function (please refer to this page for better understanding - https://stackoverflow.com/questions/9551014/reading-parsing-text-file-input-c)
-- Limited support for languages (Python and C++)
+- Limited support for languages other than Python and C++.
-- All test are not checked in one go you need to check for each test case individually(please refer to this page for better understanding - https://stackoverflow.com/questions/9551014/reading-parsing-text-file-input-c) THANKS
+- All test are not checked in one go you need to check for each test case individually

 ## Release Notes